 Department of Mathematics Pacific Lutheran University Tacoma, WA (253) 535-8341 firstname.lastname@example.org

-(You will likely reach me more quickly via email than via the phone.)
+You may also email me questions at any time at email@example.com.
+(You will usually reach me more quickly via email than via the phone.)

 For a complete list of classes I've taught, see my cv.

 My research is in the areas of abstract algebra and math and popular culture.
 I have coedited/written a couple of books.